Skip to main content

 audience.track(AudienceEvents.GAME_PAGE_VIEWED, {

-gameId: 'game-123',
+game_id: 'game-123',

-gameName: 'My Game',
+game_name: 'My Game',

 slug: 'my-game',